 - In a small bowl mix all the ingredients for the blackened seasoning.
 Set aside.

 - Preheat the oven to Broil.
-In a baking dish drizzle 1 tablespoon of coconut oil.
-Add rockfish.
+In a baking dish drizzle 1 tablespoon of coconut oil and add the Rockfish.
 Pour blackened seasoning on top of the fish and using hands rub it into the fish and around the sides.
-Bake uncovered 6-10 minutes or until the center is cooked and flakes apart when pulled with a fork.
-6 minutes for thin slices, thick slices might need about 10 minutes.
+Bake uncovered 6-10 minutes or until the center is cooked and flakes apart when pulled with a fork (bake 6 minutes for thin slices, thick slices might need about 10 minutes).
 If it starts to burn on top cover in foil.

 - Drizzle the avocado fish taco sauce on top.
 Serve with a side of vegetables and rice.

 Calories 132 Total Fat 4.47 g Saturated Fat 3.32g Monosaturated Fat 0.64g Polysaturated Fat 0.51g Total Carbohydrate 0 g Protein 20.8 g Cholesterol 56.67 mg Calcium 16 mg Iron 0.34 mg Potassium 437 mg Sodium 84 mg Zinc 0.4 mg Thiamin 0.03 mg Riboflavin 0.21 mg Niacin 2.71 mg Vitamin B6 0.24 mg Vitamin B12 1.58 Ug Vitamin A 17 IU Vitamin E 0.34 mg Vitamin D 3.4 Ug Points 3 Points Plus 3